Department:School of Allied Health

 Enrico’s research interests are primarily focused around emergency medicine in the out-of-hospital setting.
 These include structures, processes and outcomes in emergency care that are both clinical and non-clinical.
 Matching the needs of the community with the resources available to do the most for the most.
 Qualitative research designs, healthcare systems analysis and development, and action research are some of the strengths Enrico has gained over his career.

 Enrico involved himself with tutoring and mentoring from the start of his emergency services career.
 He taught and examined within paramedical education on a part-time basis at college and university levels.
-He is also a seasoned American Heart Association instructor for all their life-support programs.
+He is also a seasoned American Heart Association instructor for all their life support programmes.

 Dippenaar E, Holmes L. A feasibility study of oral Tilidine in pre-hospital paediatric pain management [dissertation].
 South Africa: Cape Peninsula University of Technology; 2010.